akretion/openobject-doc-book-br/3/index.rst

     3_8/index
     3_9/index

 ..
-Copyright © Open Object Press.
+Copyright Â© Open Object Press.
 All rights reserved.

 ..
 You may take electronic copy of this publication and distribute it if you don't
 .. change the content.
 You can also print a copy to be read by yourself only.